-- 4.4 The Package is funded by a levy of 11 cents per litre on retail sales of milk. - 4.5 DSAP and SDA are delivered by a new Commonwealth agency, the Dairy Adjustment Authority (DAA).
+- 4.4 The Package is funded by a levy of 11 cents per litre on retail sales of milk. - Adjustment Authority (DAA).
 The DAA was established in April 2000.
 The Australian Dairy Corporation (ADC) provided support to the DAA in making payments.
-The ADC also undertook development work for the Package prior to the DAA's establishment, at the request of DAFF. - DAA's administrative responsibilities will continue until the last of the Dairy Structural Adjustment Program and Supplementary Dairy Assistance payments are made in 2008.1 - 4.7 The ADC was initially responsible for the Dairy Structural Adjustment Fund, from which payments were made to farmers.
+The ADC also undertook development work for the Package prior to the DAA's establishment, at the request of DAFF. - 4.6 DAA's administrative responsibilities will continue until the last of the Dairy Structural Adjustment Program and Supplementary Dairy Assistance payments are made in 2008.1 - 4.7 The ADC was initially responsible for the Dairy Structural Adjustment Fund, from which payments were made to farmers.
 The ADC was privatised on 1 July 2003, and became Dairy Australia Limited (DA).2 DA continues to discharge the functions previously undertaken by the ADC, through contractual arrangements with DAFF.